 ToF-SIMS can be equipped with multiple ion sources, including but not limited to Cs+, C60+, Bin+.
 Polyatomic ion sources (e.g. Bi3+, C60+ ) produce higher yields of secondary ions emitted from the sample surface compared to atomic ion beams (e.g. Cs+, Bi1+) 12-13.
 Furthermore, comparing Bi3+ to C60+, Bi3+ is more surface sensitive to low mass fragments and thus has higher lateral resolution with better images12.
 Therefore, Bi3+ was selected as the analysis beam in this work since we focused on the low mass peaks related to the aluminum corrosion species.

 ToF-SIMS is a sensitive surface technique that can provide chemical specificity with high spatial resolution14.
 Other surface tools applied in corrosion study include XPS and SEM/EDX2, 15-17.
 XPS can provide quantitative measurements of the chemical state and electronic state of the elements that exist within a sample but with a higher LOD (0.1 %) than SIMS (ppb-ppm level)18-19.
-Another surface analysis tool commonly applies for corrosion research is SEM/EDX.
+Another surface analysis tool commonly applies for understanding corrosion process is SEM/EDX.
 However, SEM/EDX is not as sensitive as ToF-SIMS, SEM is often used to obtain the surface morphological features.
 In addition, the chemical mapping of SIMS gives visualization of the molecular ion distribution at the corrosion interface; while SEM/EDX only provides the elemental ions mapping.
 SIMS’s molecular mapping is more informative in investigating the interfacial corrosion process.

 This work demonstrates that ToF-SIMS is a powerful tool in deciphering the corrosion speciation at the interface due to its low LOD, high mass resolution, and high spatial resolution.
 Furthermore, SIMS offers multimodal microanalysis, attributable to its quasi non-destructive nature.
 Thus, the same sample can be analyzed by other analytical tools and provide comprehensive information.
 Ideally, the integration of SIMS, XPS and SEM can provide more comprehensive insights of the corrosion behavior at the metal-paint interface.